developersplaybook/KafkaAPI/README.md

 # KafkaAPI
-Please refer to document Chapter9MessagingWithKafka.docs on the solutuon folder
+Please refer to document Chapter9MessagingWithKafka.docs on the solution folder